 Bamburgh Castle is located on the northeast coast of England in the northern county of Northumberland.
 There used to be an ancient fort on its current location which was destroyed by the Vikings in the year 993.

 The Normans built the castle on the site which still forms the core of the castle today.
-It became the property of the English Monarch since the year 1095.
+It became the property of the English Monarch in the year 1095.

 The original castle has been restored multiple times after it had deteriorated, most significantly during the 17th century.